chrisadipascual/FontAwesome-Icons-Dropdown-Umbraco-Plugin/README.md

 # FontAwesome-Icons-Dropdown-Umbraco-Plugin
 FontAwesome Icons Dropdown Datatype.
 Labels are unicode while the values are class name.

 #Like the plugin?
-The Developer is Broke and Hungry
+The Developer is Broke and Hungry (For all the donations , thank you , it helps a LOT)

 Engrish is not my first language - you are not required to donate stuff, this is only for those who have excess of resources